DSOlab/StrainTool/README.md

 ## Input Files

 To perform the computations, `StrainTensor.py` needs an input file, that holds input data.
-Usually, this implies a list of GPS/GNSS stations with their ellipsoidal coordinates (aka longtitude and latitude) and their respective tectonic velocities (usually estimated using position time-series) allong with the corresponding standard deviation values.
+Usually, this implies a list of GPS/GNSS stations with their ellipsoidal coordinates (aka longtitude and latitude) and their respective tectonic velocities (usually estimated using position time-series) along with the corresponding standard deviation values.
 The format of these files, should follow the convention:

 <pre id="block-samp" <samp="">        station-name  longtitude   latitude   Ve     Vn    SigmaVe  SigmaVn  Sne  time-span
          string           deg.        deg.   mm/yr  mm/yr   mm/yr    mm/yr    /   dec. years</pre>